 Understanding Royalty Free Music

-Basically, royalty free music is a dynamic type of music licensing that doesn’t require users to pay royalties to the track creator.
-In most cases, users only need to pay a one-time fee regardless of the track’s purpose and estimated usage time.
+Royalty free music is a progressive music license that does not require users to pay ongoing royalties to the track creator.
+In most cases, users only need to pay a one-time "sync" fee regardless of the track's purpose, distribution, and estimated usage time.
+If you haven't figured it out by now, "sync" is short for "synchronization" -- as you are "synchronizing" the music to your media.

-Let’s say that you need a royalty free music track for your project.
-You can simply approach a music licensor and pay for your chosen track.
-After paying for the license, you’re free to use the track for any project and for as long as you want!
+For example, let's say that you need a music track for your video project.
+You can browse a royalty free music library, pay for your chosen track, download and sync it to your video.
+After paying for the one-time license fee, you're free to use the track in any project for as long as you want, without ever being charged again.
+In this case, "royalty free music" means "buy once, use forever" licensing.

 Royalty Free Music vs. Copyright Free Music

+Understand this; royalty free music is not the same as copyright-free music.
+Copyright-free music is misleading because all created music tracks have copyrights.
+The track's creator technically owns the copyright and can set the usage permissions for the track.
 One important thing that you have to know about copyrights is that they have expiration dates.
 These dates vary per country but usually cover the lifetime of the creator.
-Once the copyright for a track expires, it will fall under public domain coverage.
+Once the copyright for a track expires, it will fall under public domain coverage (NEED TO FACT CHECK THIS).

 Free & Paid Royalty Free Music – What's The Difference?

-If you think royalty free music is complicated, well, you’re right.
-But our goal is to help you understand the framework of royalty-free sounds and music licensing.
-We’ll tackle these points step by step.
+If you think royalty free music seems complicated, you're right.
+Our goal is to help you understand the framework of royalty free music, sound effects, and its licensing.
+We'll tackle these points step by step.

 Free Royalty-Free Music

-The Free Royalty-Free Music (a mouthful indeed!) is divided into two major license types.
+Free Royalty-Free Music (a mouthful indeed) is sub-divided into two license types.

 - Public Domain